Choose The Right Loan!

 or your heirs.

-A More Detailed Breakdown of the Differences :
+A More Detailed Breakdown of HECM vs HELOC

-In contrast, HECM borrowers who draw on credit lines are not obligated to make any payments so long as they reside in the house.
-There are NO required monthly payments and the HECM will never “reset” or “mature” like a HELOC.
+In contrast, HECM borrowers who draw on credit lines are not obligated to make any payments.
+There are NO required monthly payments and the HECM will never "reset" or "mature" like a HELOC.

 Conversely, with a HELOC the amount of the initial line does not change.
-Company also reserve the right to freeze or reduce the line of credit when adverse information emerges about the borrower’s credit or the housing market decreases.
-Also, There is typically a 10 year draw period and after this period the balance on the line will be amortized to a full Principal and Interest payment.
-For borrowers with large balances that were paying Interest-Only, this payment hike is typically called “Payment Shock”.
-(HECM’s are far better in both of these areas)
+The bank also reserves the right to freeze or reduce the line of credit when adverse information emerges about the borrower’s credit or the housing market decreases.
+Also, there is typically a 10 year draw period and after this period the balance on the line will be amortized to a full Principal and Interest payment.
+For borrowers with large balances that were paying Interest-Only, this payment hike is typically called "Payment Shock".
+(HECM's are far better in both of these areas)